HRR47-Food-E/photo-carousel-service/README.md

 ### Installing & Setting up PostgreSQL

-> Data from the CSV file will be copied directly into PostgreSQL "Tagaz" database.
+> Data from the CSV file will be copied directly into PostgreSQL "Food-E" database.

 > If you already have PostgreSQL installed, skip ahead and begin with Step 3.